-Zero deficiencies for Wichita Presbyterian Manor’s infection control surveys
+Zero deficiencies for Wichita PMMA’s infection control surveys

 Wichita Presbyterian Manor’s health care center and assisted living received zero deficiencies on focused infection control surveys conducted by the Kansas Department of Aging and Disability Services (KDADS) this week.
 KDADS conducts nursing home surveys in Kansas on behalf of the Centers for Medicare and Medicaid Services (CMS).